 New applications and technologies are being added to public clouds every day.
 Leading cloud providers all offer high-performance instances, the latest GPUs, and high-performance storage and networking.
 Some providers also offer bare-metal servers (or dedicated servers, which are the same thing under a different name).
 These are the most powerful infrastructure hosting option.
 Some providers may also offer parallel file systems to high-performance workloads with high storage bandwidth requirements.

 A recent IT survey by Dimensional Research found that 93% of respondents have initiated Machine Learning projects in their companies, with 9 out of 10 expecting to use GPUs as part of their ML initiatives.
 Further, 80% intend to use hybrid cloud.
 Access to state-of-the-art GPUs has become a driving force in hybrid cloud adoption for many organizations.

 Hybrid cloud models allow you to maintain full control over sensitive data by keeping it on-premise while less-sensitive workloads can reside in the cloud.
-For organizations bound by various legal, regulatory and privacy requirements such as HIPAA, HITECH, PCI, and GDPR hybrid cloud can help facilitate compliance.
+For organizations bound by various legal, regulatory and privacy requirements such as HIPAA, HITECH, PCI, and GDPR hybrid cloud can help facilitate compliance, with extra assistance from GDPR consultants guidance being easily brought in if needed.
 Hybrid environments can also help protect intellectual property, and accommodate applications with different licensing terms.